 The ultimate baked potato is roasted on a bed of salt.
 Try this method for tender, fluffy potatoes, topped with savory fresh rosemary butter.

-This is something I love – taking an ordinary, everyday ingredient like a potato and elevating it to sublime deliciousness.
-And all it takes is a few pounds of salt and an oven.
+This recipe is an example of everything I love — take an ordinary, everyday ingredient like a potato and elevate it to sublime deliciousness.

 They take at least an hour to reach perfection and you’ll also have to stock up on the salt, but I promise it’s worth it.

 Burying potatoes in a bed of hot salt makes them steam in the moisture they exude as they bake, so they turn out moist, fluffy and cooked evenly all the way through; simple, earthy and elemental all at once.

 Salt-Roasted Potatoes with Rosemary Butter

-- 2 pounds coarse crystal sea salt
+- 2 pounds kosher salt or coarse crystal sea salt

-- 1 – 2 tablespoons chopped fresh rosemary
+- 1 tablespoon chopped fresh rosemary

 - Salt to taste